dpfens/dpfens.github.io/experiment/_posts/2022-10-07-fair-division-goods-part-1.md

 For comprehensive, systematic coverage of fair division theory:

 **[Brams, Steven J., and Alan D. Taylor. *Fair Division: From Cake-Cutting to Dispute Resolution*.
 Cambridge University Press, 1996.](https://www.cambridge.org/core/books/fair-division/9780521556446)**
-The classic introduction to fair division, accessible to undergraduates.
+The classic introduction to fair division, accessible to the mathematically inclined.
 Covers cake-cutting protocols, discrete allocation, and applications to political science.
 Strong on intuition and examples, light on computational complexity.
 An ideal starting point.

 **[Robertson, Jack, and William Webb. *Cake-Cutting Algorithms: Be Fair If You Can*.
 A K Peters/CRC Press, 1998.](https://www.routledge.com/Cake-Cutting-Algorithms-Be-Fair-If-You-Can/Robertson-Webb/p/book/9781568810768)**
 Deep dive into cake-cutting protocols with mathematical rigor.
 Introduces the Robertson-Webb query model and proves query complexity bounds.
 More technical than Brams & Taylor, assumes comfort with mathematical proofs.